EnduranceCode/server-setup-guide/05-server-management.md

 + `/etc/cron.*/*`
 + `systemctl list-timers`

 This script runs twice a day and will automatically renew any certificate that’s within thirty days of expiration.
-To check the status of this service and make sure it’s active, [run the following command](https://community.letsencrypt.org/t/missing-cron-job-or-systemd-timer/153057/2):
+To check the status of this service and make sure it’s active, [execute the following command](https://community.letsencrypt.org/t/missing-cron-job-or-systemd-timer/153057/2):

     sudo systemctl status snap.certbot.renew.timer